ThomasHezard/RealTimeAudioProcessing/README.md

-# Student project : Real time audio processing on mobile platforms
+# Real time audio processing on mobile platforms

+#### An introductory project to the wonderful world of real-time audio processing programming on mobile platforms.

 ---